The Manchester Marathon: The Second Largest In The UK

-It's a fast and flat course through Greater Manchester starting near Old Trafford football stadium and heading towards the city centre before looping around some of east Cheshire's favourite towns and back to Old Trafford.
-The race has a rich history dating back to 1908.
-April is a busy marathon month in the UK, with Manchester, Brighton and London all happening within a month of each other.
+It's a fast and flat course through Greater Manchester starting at Old Trafford football stadium and finishing in the city centre, taking in some of East Cheshire's favourite towns like Altrincham and Timperley.
+The Manchester Marathon has a rich history dating back to 1908 and now has a field of over 42,000, making it one of the biggest in Europe.
+April is a busy marathon month in the UK, with the Manchester Marathon, Brighton Marathon and the London Marathon all happening within a month of each other.

 The birthplace of the industrial revolution, Manchester has a proud history in science, politics, music, arts and sport.
 And today the city combines this heritage with a progressive vision to be a city that delivers surprise and delight in equal measures.
 Manchester city centre is jam-packed with buzzing restaurants, bars and cafes, great shops and fascinating museums and galleries.
 The Science and Industry Museum should be at the top of your list.
 The surrounding Greater Manchester boroughs offer a real mix of visitor experiences including quaint market towns, traditional pubs and beautiful green spaces and waterways to be explored on foot or bike.
 The city region is easily navigated, with great transport links, both in and around Greater Manchester.
 This is very much a Greater Manchester event and you'll see plenty of the region on your way round, like the towns of Sale and Altrincham, both well worth a visit once your race is done.
 Altrincham's new market hall is a must.